Treblle/treblle-cli/README.md

 ### Miniumum score limit

-The `--m` flag gives you a possibility to set a minimum score in CI/CD enviroments:
+The `--minimum` flag gives you the possibility to set a minimum score in CI/CD environments:

-- `--m 90` to limit any of test to be at least 90 to pass
+- `--minimum 90` to limit any of tests to be at least 90 to pass